Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_intermediate.rst

 Where
 =====

 - By default, the ``ModelCheckpoint`` will save files into the ``Trainer.log_dir``.
 It gives you the ability to specify the ``dirpath`` and ``filename`` for your checkpoints.
-Filename can also be dynamic so you can inject the metrics that are being logged using :meth:`~lightning.pytorch.core.LightningModule.log`.
+Filename can also be dynamic so you can inject the metrics that are being logged using :meth:`~lightning_pytorch.core.LightningModule.log`.

 |

     .. testcode::

-        from lightning.pytorch.callbacks import ModelCheckpoint
+        from lightning_pytorch.callbacks import ModelCheckpoint

         # saves a file like: my/path/sample-mnist-epoch=02-val_loss=0.32.ckpt